joelparkerhenderson/wordbooks/pages/mission-statement-examples/index.md

 # Mission statement examples

-Here are some examples of mission statements from various organizations.
+Amazon: We strive to offer our customers the lowest possible prices, the best available selection, and the utmost convenience.

+Airbnb: Help create a world where you can belong anywhere and where people can live in a place, instead of just traveling to it.

+Disney: Be one of the world’s leading producers and providers of entertainment and information, using its portfolio of brands to differentiate its content, services and consumer products.

+Facebook: Give people the power to share and make the world more open and connected.

+Google: Organize the world’s information and make it universally accessible and useful.

+Intel: Bring smart connected devices to every person on earth.

+LinkedIn: Connect the world’s professionals to make them more productive and successful.

+TED: Spread ideas.

+Zappos: Provide the best customer service possible.
+Deliver WOW through service.

-Tesla: "Accelerate the world's transition to sustainable energy."
+Tesla: Accelerate the world's transition to sustainable energy.

-Nike: "Bring inspiration and innovation to every body in the world."
+Nike: Bring inspiration and innovation to every body in the world.

-Google: Organize the world's information and make it universally accessible and useful."

-Amazon: "Be Earth’s most customer-centric company, where customers can find and discover anything they might want to buy online."

-Microsoft: "Empower every person and every organization on the planet to achieve more."
+Microsoft: Empower every person and every organization on the planet to achieve more.

-Patagonia: "Build the best product, cause no unnecessary harm, use business to inspire and implement solutions to the environmental crisis."
+Patagonia: Build the best product, cause no unnecessary harm, use business to inspire and implement solutions to the environmental crisis.

-Airbnb: "Help create a world where you can belong anywhere and where people can live in a place, instead of just traveling to it."

-Coca-Cola: "Refresh the world in mind, body and spirit.
-To inspire moments of optimism and happiness through our brands and actions."
+Coca-Cola: Refresh the world in mind, body and spirit.
+To inspire moments of optimism and happiness through our brands and actions.

-LinkedIn: "Connect the world's professionals to make them more productive and successful."

-Starbucks: "Inspire and nurture the human spirit – one person, one cup and one neighborhood at a time."
+Starbucks: Inspire and nurture the human spirit – one person, one cup and one neighborhood at a time.

-These are just a few examples of mission statements from successful organizations.
-A well-crafted mission statement can help to guide decision-making, inspire employees, and attract customers who share similar values.